phenriot/BloodPaTH/README.md

 *...
 Coming soon ...*

-**NB**: This package is an alpha version and is still under development.
-A Shiny app is currently being developped.
+**NB**: `output = "detailed"`, built-in result visualisation, and a companion Shiny app are still on the roadmap and not yet available.

 ## Application